About the Mine

 A harmless copper mine in the headwaters of the Smith River?

-Sandfire Resources, an Australian company that recently took over Tintina Resources, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
+Sandfire Resources, an Australian company, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
 Sandfires’s interests total about 12,000 acres, and include 7,500 acres of private land and the underlying mineral estate, as well as the mining claims it has on adjoining federal land.
 Sandfire promises its Black Butte mine will include “state of the art” environmental protections, and that this foreign company cares just as much about the Smith River as Montanans do.

 Be concerned.
 Montanans have heard similar promises from many mining companies many, many times before.
 And they are almost always wrong, resulting in damaged streams and habitat and long-term, taxpayer funded cleanups.

 Sheep Creek at times represents half of the flow of the Smith River at Camp Baker, the launch site for floaters.
 It is often clear and cool when the Smith is turbid and warm.
 At least half of the trout spawning in the Smith River watershed use Sheep Creek.
 Some fish even come from the Missouri River to spawn in Sheep Creek.
 The Smith’s fishery generates more than $10 million annually to Montana’s economy.
 Non-angling floaters generate millions more.